Jana-Marie/USB-PD-Firmware/README.md

 When `write` is run, the chosen settings are written to flash.
 You can then simply disconnect the Sink from your computer.

-For more information about the serial console configuration interface, see `docs/console_config.md`.
+For more information about the serial console configuration interface, refer to [the full documentation][shell docs].

 [GNU Screen]: https://www.gnu.org/software/screen/
 [Minicom]: https://alioth.debian.org/projects/minicom
 [PuTTY]: http://www.chiark.greenend.org.uk/~sgtatham/putty/
+[shell docs]: docs/console_config.md

 ### Configuration with the GUI